ISO 3166-2:SC

 The codes for each group of districts are assigned in French alphabetical order, except Au Cap, whose code is assigned based on its former name, Anse Louis.

 Current codes

 Subdivision names are listed as in the ISO 3166-2 standard published by the ISO 3166 Maintenance Agency (ISO 3166/MA).

-ISO 639-1 codes are used to represent subdivision names in the following administrative languages:
+ISO 639-1 and ISO 639-3 codes are used to represent subdivision names in the following administrative languages: